 Individually identifiable data collected by the CFOI are used exclusively for statistical purposes and are protected under the Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA).
 These data are collected under a pledge of confidentiality and therefore require BLS to prevent disclosure of identifying information of decedents.

-If fatal injury counts at an individual ownership level (i.e. private, federal, state, local) are not available, you may find more data available at the “All ownership” level.
+If fatal injury counts at an individual ownership level (i.e., private, federal, state, local) are not available, you may find more data at the “All ownership” level.
 You can get these data by running an Industry Profile for “All ownerships” in the Profiles Tool.
 In the Profiles Tool, select “Fatal Injuries Numbers,” then follow these steps:

 This will generate either an Excel or HTML table.

-Occupational injuries and illnesses collected in the 2020 SOII include cases of COVID-19 when a worker was infected as a result of performing their work-related duties and met other recordkeeping criteria.
+Occupational injuries and illnesses collected in the 2020 and 2021 SOII include cases of COVID-19 when a worker was infected as a result of performing their work-related duties and met other recordkeeping criteria.
 COVID-19 is considered a respiratory illness under criteria established by the Occupational Safety and Health Administration (OSHA).
 The SOII collects detailed case information, including nature, for incidences requiring at least one day away from work and codes these cases using the Occupational Injury and Illness Classification System (OIICS).
 While OIICS does not include a code specifically for COVID-19, applicable days away from work cases were included in the Nature code 3299 – “Other diseases due to viruses, not elsewhere classified.”
 Additionally, these cases were coded under the following categories based on the Occupational Injuries and Illnesses Classification System, version 2.01: